 In Kent, Sussex and Surrey, Freemasons have marked the occasion by conducting an appeal to raise at least £200,000 for Canterbury Cathedral, to help finance the restoration of the North-West transept.
 This appeal concluded on 31st December 2016 and the outcome was revealed at the Special Thanksgiving Service held at the cathedral on 18th February.
 A grand total of £300,000 was raised altogether.

-Freemasons in the Masonic Province of East Kent will be holding a large number of events during the coming year to celebrate the tercentenary and these are included in the Provincial Diary.
+Freemasons in the Masonic Province of East Kent will be holding a large number of events during the coming year to continue their fundraising, these are included in the Provincial Diary.
 Still more are being planned and will be added to the diary as details become available.

 How local Freemasons are celebrating the Tercentenary

 Freemasons from Hythe, Ashford, Sandgate and Folkestone float their boat at this year’s Hythe Venetian Fete.